Gauravverma245/FrontEnd/README.md

-# Getting Started with Create React App
-This is a Currency Converter made with React.
+# This is a Currency Converter made with React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).